 Healthy Eating As We Age

-- Add flavor to foods with spices and herbs instead of salt.
+- Add flavor to foods with spices and herbs instead of salt and look for low-sodium packaged foods.

 American Heart Association - Simple Cooking and Recipes